-Start your planning by looking at the way your school works.
-The School Effectiveness Framework is built into the CIWP.
+Schools begin planning by looking at the way their school works.
+The School Excellence Framework is built into the CIWP.
 It includes examples of effective ways that successful schools work.
-Schools can analyze their own work in comparison with the examples in the School Effectiveness Framework.
+Schools can analyze their own work in comparison with the examples in the School Excellence Framework.